aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/3-add-wallet-support.md

 We now have a working Wallet connect button and a wallet selector modal.
 Feel free to play with it and connect a wallet with it.

-Then learn how to [fetch data from chain](./4-fetch-data-from-chain.md).
+Then learn how to [fetch data from chain](./4-fetch-data-from-chain.md) in chapter 4.